 Halifax Regional Municipality requires anyone operating on property owned by the municipality to carry a general liability insurance policy with limits equal to the risk of their activity.
-It is for that reason, that any Community Garden Group participating in the HRM Community Garden program is now required to provide proof of Commercial General Liability insurance with limits of not less than One Million Dollars (\$1,000,000) and with Halifax Regional Municipality named on the Policy as Additional Insured.
+It is for that reason, that any community garden group participating in the municipal Community Garden program is now required to provide proof of commercial general liability insurance with limits of not less than \$1 million and with Halifax Regional Municipality named on the policy as "additional insured".